Another season, sunshine hid by a rainy day

 His destruction of Marco Antonio Barrera.
 The trilogy with Erik Morales and the saga with Juan Manuel Marquez.
 The damn near decapitation of Ricky Hatton and the bombing of Miguel Cotto, followed by the desecration of Antonio Margarito.
 All of which was proceeded by the silencing of Oscar De La Hoya.

-Floyd Mayweather was wise to avoid this Pacquiao, who would end his career promoted by Al Haymon after spending the majority of his time under Bob Arum.
-His last great performance against Keith Thurman (after which he should’ve actually retired) will live on for the ages, as he defeated an unbeaten world champion in his absolute prime beyond the age of 40.
+Floyd Mayweather was wise to avoid this Pacquiao, who would 2 promoted by Al Haymon after spending the majority of his time under Bob Arum.
+His last great performance against Keith Thurman (after which he should've actually retired) will live on for the ages, as he defeated an unbeaten world champion in his absolute prime beyond the age of 40.

 Pacquiao was not without his share of controversy.
 He had a wild streak around the filming of his movie “Wapakman”, where he became embroiled in an affair with his co-star.
 He would be served divorce papers in the dressing room just prior to his third bout with Marquez.